tomaszbabiuk/nextion-api-micropython/README.md

 writer.write("page page2") #changes current page to page2
 ```

-There's no need to send an FF FF FF at the end of each command.
+There's no need to send FF FF FF at the end of each command.
 If you want to send data in chunks use insertDelimeter=False parameter:
 ```python
 from nextion import *